StephenWhittington/MilestoneProject1/README.md

 for the user to navigate their way through a 5 page responsive website that not only looks good on mobile first but desktop as well.

-The Web page is mainly aimed at the fan base and shows the bands most recent recordings/Music with a video file and youtube footage of the band playing live and recording in the studio, It also shows all dates and venues for the bands upcoming UK tour in june/july 2019.
+The Web page is mainly aimed at the fan base and shows the bands most recent recordings/Music with a video file and youtube footage of the band playing live and recording in the studio, It also shows information on all dates and venues for the bands upcoming UK tour in june/july 2019.

 ## UX process for my Website